 We also have a pouch made of fabric which we position on the top of his heat pad mat and this provides a cosy environment for sleep.

-Do African Pygmy Hedgehogs need heat pad mats?
+Do hedgehogs need heat pad mats?

 As most of a hedgehog’s time is spent in their houses sleeping, we felt it made sense to keep their house warm, allowing our hedgehog to sleep comfortably and snuggly.
 This is why we would recommend a heat pad mat for hedgehogs, placed in their house for them to sleep on.